On this page:

 Missing All Hardware

-But in the end it was missing all the hardware (screws and washers), half of the tools (hex key and wrench), a calibration tool, the IEC power cord, all paperwork, and the SD card.
+When I picked up this printer it was missing all the hardware (screws and washers), half of the tools (hex key and wrench), a calibration tool, the IEC power cord, all paperwork, and the SD card.

 The biggest problem was the hardware.